 Highlights of Sunset Beach Hotel: As befits the crowd, accommodations here feature luxe linens and flat-screen TVs with DVDs.
 Crescent Beach is right at your door, and there are complimentary bikes and paddleboards.

-The restaurant specializes in the coastal cuisines of France and Italy (salade Nicoise, homemade pasta with ruby red shrimp and saffron-tomato butter).
+The restaurant specializes in the coastal cuisines of France and Italy (rack of lamb with provençal vegetables, casareccia pasta with shrimp, asparagus, orange-fennel butter and Sunset Bouillabaisse).
 Breakfast, lunch and dinner are served.

-Highlights of the Dering Harbor Inn on Shelter Island: A great place for kids, the complex has a large pool and plenty of green space for running around.
+Highlights of the Dering Harbor Inn on Shelter Island: A great place for kids (children under 12 stay free), the complex has a large pool and plenty of green space for running around.
 Guests have free access to the yoga studio and gym; access to the tennis courts (or lessons) are extra.
+No pets allowed.